AbElo-77/Python-Chess/README.md

 ## Usage

 - Upload 10-20K personal games or use a public dataset (recommended).
-- - Lichess for multi-million game PGN files and KingBase Lite for 10-25K game PGN files.
+- - Lichess for multi-million game PGN files, but can splice for the first couple thousand games.
 - Trained chosen model using the same class number, len(move_to_id).

 ## Roadmap